Sign inTry free

 Focus set.
 The 5 to 8 slow facts from yesterday.
 Repeated retrieval until each one drops under 3 seconds.

-Mixed sprint.
-30 mixed facts including one or two from last week to test the spacing held.
+Mixed sprint if time remains.
+Include one or two facts from last week to test that the spacing held.

 A 6-Week Roadmap